kovidgoyal/calibre/manual/function_mode.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-You can debug the functions you create by using the standard ``print()`` function from python.
+You can debug the functions you create by using the standard ``print()`` function from Python.
 The output of print will be displayed in a popup window after the Find/replace has completed.
 You saw an example of using ``print()`` to output an entire table of contents above.